Wingysam/git-ls-remote/README.md

   console.log(`The repository ${empty ? 'does not' : 'does'} exist.`)
 })()
 ```

+## Security Risks
+Exposing `git ls-remote` to the internet is a significant security risk.
+If there's ever an RCE in the command, attackers could exploit this service to breach the server it's hosted on.
+Be careful with exposing it and isolate it as strongly as you can.

 # About Developer
 Hi, I'm Wingy.
 This is a quick project I made because I needed it.
 My website is [wingysam.xyz](https://wingysam.xyz).
 Please [hire me](https://wingysam.xyz/hire).